 The League, as it is often called, has a mission to educate the residents of the two towns about government affairs.

 Unlike League branches in neighboring communities that have disbanded in recent years, the Hamilton-Wenham group remains active.
-For example, it just organized a forum last week to help residents understand the real estate assessment and abatement process by bring together the full-time assessors and the members of the Board of Assessors in both towns last week.
-In advance of the fall Town Meeting, for example, the group also organized a “dry run” of the Town Meeting presentations that allowed residents to listen and ask questions before the full, larger meeting at the high school.
+For example, it just organized a to help residents understand the real estate assessment and abatement process by bring together the full-time assessors and the members of the Board of Assessors in both towns last week.
+In advance of the fall Town Meeting, for example, the group also organized a “dry run” of the Town Meeting presentations that before the full, larger meeting at the high school.